 Skin Contact: Remove contaminated clothing.
 Drench affected area with water for at least 15 minutes.
-If exposed or concerned: Get medical advice/attention.
+Obtain medical attention if irritation/rash develops or persists.

-Eye Contact: Rinse cautiously with water for at least 5 minutes.
-Remove contact lenses, if present and easy to do.
+Eye Contact: Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Obtain medical attention if irritation develops or persists.
+Rinse cautiously with water for at least 15 minutes.
+Obtain medical attention.